 - Contact Page

 When I first started looking at freelancing (way back, when I was still working full-time at the same time), I thought I’d fallen into a trap.
-I had a lot of copywriting experience from working at a marketing agency for almost 2 years, but because we were essentially ghost writing, I couldn’t publicise the work I’d done online.
+I had a lot of copywriting experience from working at a marketing agency for almost 2 years, but because we were essentially ghostwriting, I couldn’t publicise the work I’d done online.

 The articles and sales pages I’d written belonged to the business that paid for them, or at the very least the agency I worked for.
 Putting links to these sites on my website called in some serious questions and wasn’t an option for me.

 If you’re in a similar situation to me, do what I did: create a PDF portfolio that you can send privately to clients.
 While it’s not online, I can still privately show potential clients the projects I’ve worked on in the past.
-I’ve continued with this portfolio by adding further freelance work I’ve since taken on, and the result is pretty impressive!
-If you’d like to take a look to use as an example, drop me an email.

 Alternatively, you’re more likely to be in the situation where you have little to no prior experience at all, and thus no portfolio to speak of.
 Start offering your services to friends and family immediately, for free if you have to.
 Do these projects to the very best of your ability, and you’ll soon have a great – if small – portfolio to send to clients.
 Clients love to see proof of your skills and experience, so having something to show for yourself is better than nothing.

-Your blog can be the perfect place to build your portfolio, especially if you’re a copywriter.
+Your website can be the perfect place to build your portfolio, especially if you’re a copywriter.
 If you’re a web designer, illustrator, graphic designer, or something else, blogging can still be a great way to promote your freelance business.

 Blog about your field if you want to – how to be a better copywriter, how to create perfect illustrations etc. This can be a great way to make connections in your field.
-Alternatively, like me, you can use your blog to highlight your writing experience without actually talking about your work.

 Many people turn their nose up at job boards like Upwork and Freelancer.com.
 While these can be saturated in job postings wanting to pay $0.01 per word or less (yes, really), there are also real, genuinely great clients on there willing to pay a higher premium for a quality freelance professional.